 - The organization’s case for endowment support.

-- Cultivating and soliciting prospective endowment donors.
+- Cultivation and solicitation of prospective endowment donors.

 - Policies for gift acceptance, windfall, investment and spending.